oscarbrodas/Go-Goal/Sprint4.md

 ### Profile Tests
  - Check Right Page - Ensure navigation leads to correct page
  - Check All Goals - Use "go to all goals" link to go to goals page
- - Go to settings - Use "go to account settings" link to go to settings page
+ - Go to Settings - Use "go to account settings" link to go to settings page
  - Other's Goals - Go to another's profile and test if more button brings up more goals
  - Friend Request - Go to another's profile and test if friend request button will give request pending message
+### Discover Tests
+ - Check Right Page - Ensure navigation leads to correct page
+ - Check Friend - Check if clicking on of your friends brings up their info
+ - Search For User - Check if searching one user's username will bring up their info
+ - Click through Users - Check if searching a name within multiple user's usernames will allow you to scan through those users
+ - Click Backwards - Check if searching a name in multiple user's usernames allow you to hit the back arrow to go to the end
+ - Visit profile - CHeck if searching a user and clicking view profile will bring you to their page
 ### Settings Tests
  - Change First Name - Test if input field will allow you to edit first name
  - Change Last Name - Test if input field will allow you to edit last name